The Architect of Desire – generational trauma from the Gilded Age

 When we consciously engage with the choice to heal trauma, grace descends.
 This grace has nothing to do with quietness and peace.
 This is “a revolutionary grace that disrupts the status quo… An unconditional transforming force that flashes suddenly like lightning… After which nothing is ever the same again.”

 This grace can be relied upon.
 I’ve written about my own experiences of it in Living with ghosts – confronting generational trauma.
-You can’t predict when this grace will appear, but you can predict that it will appear.
+You can’t predict how or when this grace will appear, but you can predict that it will appear.
 It is, as Lessard describes, “outside the architecture of civilization as we understand it.”

 For anyone interested in generational trauma, I cannot recommend The Architect of Desire highly enough.